ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 !!! warning
     You should override methods `GetActionClass` and `DoProgram`.
 But if you provide specification of your agent in knowledge base, then you don't need to override `GetActionClass`.
 See [**C++ Modules API**](modules.md) to learn how to implement agents with specification in the knowledge base.

 You can specify any existing event types as a template argument to the `ScAgent` class.
-For example, you can create agent that will be triggered to sc-event of removing sc-element.
+For example, you can generate agent that will be triggered to sc-event of removing sc-element.

 ```cpp
 // File my_agent.hpp